Real Estate Investment

 June 9, 2026 · 6 min read · By Pure Equity Realty

 If you want to flip houses or build a rental portfolio in South Florida, you need to find real estate wholesalers.
-Wholesalers are investors who lock properties under contract — typically distressed or off-market — and sell the contract to another buyer for an assignment fee.
-The best deals in this market consistently come through wholesale channels, not Zillow.
+A wholesaler is an investor who puts a property under contract, usually distressed or off-market, then sells that contract to another buyer for an assignment fee.
+The best deals in this market come through wholesale channels far more often than they show up on Zillow.

 What a real estate wholesaler actually does

-A wholesaler finds motivated sellers (divorces, estates, pre-foreclosures, tired landlords) and gets a property under contract at a below-market price.
-They then assign that contract to an end buyer — a flipper, landlord, or developer — for a fee typically ranging from $5,000 to $25,000 in South Florida markets.
+A wholesaler finds motivated sellers (divorces, estates, pre-foreclosures, tired landlords) and gets a property under contract below market.
+They then assign that contract to an end buyer, a flipper or landlord or developer, for a fee that usually runs $5,000 to $25,000 in South Florida.
 The buyer gets a discounted property.
 The wholesaler gets paid without ever owning the home.

 Where to find real estate wholesalers in South Florida

 - BiggerPockets local forums.
-The South Florida forums on BiggerPockets are active.
-Post that you're looking to connect with wholesalers who source in your target counties.
+The South Florida forums on BiggerPockets stay active.
+Post that you want to connect with wholesalers who source in your target counties.

 - Facebook groups.
 Groups like "South Florida Real Estate Investors" and county-specific investment groups often have wholesalers posting deals directly.

 - Direct mail responses.
-Many wholesalers operate by mailing sellers.
-You can get on their buyers list by responding to "We Buy Houses" marketing you see in your target neighborhoods.
+Many wholesalers reach sellers through direct mail.
+Getting on their buyers list is often as simple as responding to a "We Buy Houses" sign or mailer you see in your target neighborhood.

-- Ask your real estate agent.
-Active investor-friendly agents in South Florida know which wholesalers are bringing real deals vs. wishful pricing.
+- Your real estate agent.
+Investor-friendly agents in South Florida know which wholesalers bring real deals and which ones bring wishful pricing.
 Ask for introductions.

 How to get on a wholesaler's buyers list

-Wholesalers prioritize buyers who can close quickly and reliably.
-To get on their A-list:
+Wholesalers push their best deals to buyers who close quickly and reliably.
+To land on that short list:

-- Have proof of funds ready (bank statement or hard money pre-approval)
+- Have proof of funds ready, either a bank statement or a hard money pre-approval

-- Be specific about your buy box — neighborhoods, property type, price range, condition tolerance
+- Be specific about your buy box: neighborhoods, property type, price range, and how much condition you will tolerate

-- Close a deal with them and leave a good review — reputation spreads fast in this community
+- Close a deal with them and leave a good review, because reputation travels fast in this community

-- Respond to their deals quickly, even if you pass, with clear feedback on why
+- Respond to their deals quickly even when you pass, and tell them why you passed

 How to vet a wholesaler before you buy

-Not every wholesaler operates ethically.
+Not every wholesaler plays it straight.
 Before you wire money on a deal:

-- Verify the assignment contract is assignable and review it with a real estate attorney
+- Confirm the assignment contract is actually assignable, and review it with a real estate attorney

-- Get your own independent ARV from a local agent or appraiser — don't use the wholesaler's comps
+- Get your own ARV from a local agent or appraiser.
+Do not use the wholesaler's comps

-- Do your own renovation estimate with your contractor before committing
+- Run your own renovation estimate with your contractor before you commit

-- Check if the seller's title is clean (title search prior to closing)
+- Make sure the seller's title is clean by ordering a title search prior to closing

 - Ask for references from other buyers who have closed with this wholesaler

-Our team at Pure Equity Realty works closely with vetted South Florida wholesalers and can help you evaluate deals before you buy.
-Get in touch and tell us what you're looking for — or set up your buyer criteria to receive off-market opportunities directly.
-For legal context on assignment contracts in Florida, see the Florida Realtors legal resources.
+Our team at Pure Equity Realty works with vetted South Florida wholesalers and can help you evaluate a deal before you buy.
+Get in touch and tell us what you are looking for, or set up your buyer criteria to get off-market opportunities sent directly to you.
+For the legal side of assignment contracts in Florida, see the Florida Realtors legal resources.